ecomfe/light-dls/README.md

 ### `reduceCalc: boolean`

-Whether to reduce `calc` expression to the simplest form.
+Indicates whether to reduce `calc` expression to the simplest form or not.

 Default value: `true`.